DrSciCortex/CyberFingerMod/README.md

 # CyberFingerMod

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that makes Hand Tracking better by disabling the laser geometry override when the dash is open.
 Should be used in combination with moving the Tool Anchor to the palm of the hand.
 Also recommended is a Finger Mounted Gamepad (https://scicortex.com/products/cyberfinger-v1-0-beta), and redefining the steam gestures to disable several conflicting gestures.
-See **Configuration** below.
+See **Configuration - CyberFingers** below.

 ## Resolute Installation